isBatak/website/_posts/tip-of-the-day-inversion-of-control.md

 ---
-title: 'TIP of the Day: inversion of control!'
+title: 'TIP of the Day: inversion of control!  ✨'
 excerpt: 'You can use inversion of control here instead of useMemo to transform data'
 coverImage: '/assets/blog/dynamic-routing/links.jpeg'
 date: '2021-07-15T05:58:07.322Z'